Locations:

 Will I need a C-section if my baby is breech?

-Most of the time, a C-section is the safest way to deliver a breech baby.
-Your risks of developing complications are much higher if you try to deliver a breech baby through the vagina.
-However, some healthcare providers may feel comfortable performing a vaginal breech birth.
+Most of the time, a C-section is the safest way to deliver.
+Your risk of developing complications is much higher if your provider tries to deliver vaginally.
+But some providers feel comfortable performing a vaginal breech birth.
+You should discuss the risks with your provider.

 How does labor start if your baby is breech?